PaloAltoNetworks/Splunk-Docs/autofocus-and-minemeld.md

 ## Verify AutoFocus Tags

 AutoFocus tags are pulled at midnight every night by default.
-To manually trigger a tag retrieval with this search:
+You can manually trigger a tag retrieval with this search:

     | panautofocustags